htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 :index:`submitting<single: submitting; job>`

-The *condor_submit* command takes a job description file as input and submits the job to HTCondor.
+The :tool:`condor_submit` command takes a job description file as input and submits the job to HTCondor.
 :index:`submit description file`\ :index:`submit description<single: submit description; file>`
 In the submit description file, HTCondor finds everything it needs to know about the job.
-Items such as the name of the executable to run, the initial working directory, and command-line arguments to the program all go into the submit description file. *condor_submit* creates a job ClassAd based upon the information, and HTCondor works toward running the job. :index:`contents of<single: contents of; submit description file>`
+Items such as the name of the executable to run, the initial working directory, and command-line arguments to the program all go into the submit description file. :tool:`condor_submit` creates a job ClassAd based upon the information, and HTCondor works toward running the job. :index:`contents of<single: contents of; submit description file>`